hzoo/tweetpleth/README.md

 * colors map by tweet count and tweet count/1000 people
 * plots cities (100 last cities)
 * **removed**: draw curves connecting peoples mentions (too many api calls)
+* zen mode: no filtering of words, and only shows points. try it in fullscreen!
+Press Esc to return to normal.

 Future
 -----------